syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* source: A three-letter string, or reference to a cell containing the string, corresponding to the ISO code for the source currency.
+* source: A three-letter string, or reference to a cell containing the string, corresponding to the ISO (International Organization for Standardization) code for the source currency.

-* target: A three-letter string, or reference to a cell, corresponding to the ISO code of the target currency.
+* target: A three-letter string, or reference to a cell containing the string, corresponding to the ISO (International Organization for Standardization) code of the target currency.